Why do you need to do this?

 Providing support if someone is unwell or showing signs of stress

-Encouraging open communication and taking appropriate action if issues arise
+Taking appropriate action if fitness issues arise

 You can read more on these links: